 - Gross Profit Margin is a percentage, and is equal to gross profit divided by revenue.

-define a commodity market as one where all the products are basically
+Gross profit margins tend to vary widely across industries.
+The lowest margins are in markets where all the products are commodities.
+I define a commodity market as one where all the products are basically the same:

 - The bananas and milk at one grocery store are not much different from the bananas and milk everywhere else.